 What Effects Does Alcohol Have on Your Body?

-Alcohol can impact your brain’s neurotransmitters.
-These are chemicals that act as your brain’s messengers to other parts of your brain and nervous system.
+Alcohol can impact your brain’s neurotransmitters, and these are chemicals that act as your brain’s messengers to other parts of your brain and nervous system.

 When the neurotransmitters are no longer suppressed but are used to working harder to overcome the suppression, they go into a state of overexcitement.
 If you suddenly stop drinking or significantly reduce the amount of alcohol you drink, it can cause alcohol withdrawal.

-Alcohol withdrawal refers to symptoms that may occur when a person who has been drinking too much alcohol on a regular basis suddenly stops drinking alcohol.
-They can range from mild to serious.
+Alcohol withdrawal refers to symptoms that may occur when a person who has been drinking too much alcohol regularly suddenly stops drinking alcohol.
+They can range from mild to severe.
 What yours depend on how much you drank and for how long.

 What Are the Symptoms of Alcohol Withdrawal

-U.S. National Library of Medicine states: Alcohol withdrawal symptoms usually occur within 8 hours after the last drink, but can occur days later.
-Symptoms usually peak by 24 to 72 hours but may go on for weeks.
+U.S. National Library of Medicine states: Alcohol withdrawal symptoms usually occur within 8 hours after the last drink but can occur days later.
+Symptoms typically peak by 24 to 72 hours but may go on for weeks.